dogecash/dogecash-old/contrib/devtools/README.md

 LogPrint(f) function is not the same as the number of format specifiers.

 Ideally, the presentation of this mismatch would be at compile-time, but instead it is at run-time.
+A script to optimize png files in the DogeCash repository (requires pngcrush).

 This script scans the src/ directory recursively and looks in each .cpp/.h file and identifies all errorneous LogPrint(f) calls where the number of arguments do not match.